prasadmykoottala-arch/MovieDatasetrepo/README.md

 •	Several movies with average ratings generate very high revenue, while highly rated movies sometimes earn less.

+# Files Included

+Preprocessing 1.pbix

+README.md

+Visualisation Final.pbix

+# How to use

+Open " Preprocessing 1.pbix " to view the cleaned data.

+Open "Visualisation Final.pbix" in Power BI Desktop to explore the visuals.

 # Final Outcome
 The raw Excel data was successfully transformed into clean and structured data.
 Meaningful insights were generated using Power BI, and a clear, well-structured dashboard was created.
 This project demonstrates practical knowledge of data preprocessing, Power Query, Power BI visualization, and analytical thinking.